 How are they structured?

 For most essays you should have an introduction, a main body and a conclusion.
-You will be give a maximum word count (usually between 2000-4000 words) and you must stay within 10% of this to avoid penalties.
+You will be give a maximum word count (usually between 2000-4000 words) and you must stay within this to avoid penalties.
 Your introduction and conclusion should each be approximately 10% of the word count.

 Essays do not usually have subheadings though these may be acceptable for longer essays in some disciplines.
 Again, depending on your discipline, you may be asked to illustrate them with images but this is usually made clear in the assignment instructions.
 Always check your module handbook on Canvas and your lecturer if you are unsure.